Story

 Quality assurance and project tracking reduce blind spots earlier

-That does not mean every issue disappears.
-It means the project side has a better chance of seeing what is confirmed, what is under review, and what still needs response before goods are already packed and on the way.
+This gives the project side earlier visibility into what is confirmed, what remains under review, and what still needs response before goods are packed and shipped.

 Surface material image used to suggest inspection, checking, and execution follow-up.